-- On the data-logger, press 🕑 to begin recording data, and again after the cart has completed a run. - Record the total mass being accelerated (i.e. the mass of the cart, the metal block on the cart, the hook, the additional mass on the hook).
-Release the cart, and record its velocity and time as it passes each photogate. - Add a metal bar to the cart to increase its mass, and repeat the above steps. - Repeat until you have added three metal bars.
+- On the data-logger, press 🕑 to begin recording data, and again after the cart has completed a run. - Record the total mass being accelerated (i.e. the mass of the cart, the metal block on the cart, the ring-weight).
+Release the cart and record its velocity and time as it passes each photogate. - Add a metal bar to the cart to increase its mass and repeat the above steps. - Repeat until you have added three metal bars.
 Be sure that the metal bars are not stacked too high i.e. that they do not trigger the photogate.